 - Stress affects your entire body – Research has found that stress affects every part of your body – studies done by the Mayo Clinic have linked stress to headaches, fatigue, stomach problems, and difficulty sleeping.
 Too much tension can lead to muscle stiffness and pain.

-- Massage is mood lifting – During times of stress, you can find yourself feeling anxious and depressed or perhaps, overwhelmed and irritable.
+- Massage is mood-lifting – During times of stress, you can find yourself feeling anxious and depressed or perhaps, overwhelmed and irritable.
 This will lead to trouble relaxing and resting, focusing and getting work done.
-Whatever effect you feel a massage a great way to let your stress disappear.
+Whatever effect you feel a massage is a great way to let your stress disappear.

 - Chronic illness or injury? – Massage therapy may help.
 Again, research has shown that massage therapy can help people manage the pain and stress of chronic health issues, including joint pain, sports injuries, soft tissue injuries, digestive disorders, and conditions like fibromyalgia.
 Massage can work alongside your treatment program from a doctor, chiropractor or physiotherapist.